strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.6.5 - 2020-05-29 =
+* BUG FIX: Fixed issues with cancelling individual levels.
+* BUG FIX: Deleting the user levels cache after a user's levels are updated on the edit user page.
+* BUG FIX/ENHANCEMENT: Added the "pmpro_after_membership_level_profile_fields" hook.
+Core PMPro has this and other add ons and code rely on it.
+(Thanks, Frank Fava)
+* BUG FIX/ENHANCEMENT: Localized strings in JavaScript files and updated French translations.

 = 0.6.4 - 2020-05-01 =
 * BUG FIX: Fixed issue where expiration dates weren't set correctly when using PMPro WooCommerce.
 * BUG FIX: Fixed a fatal error when PMPro was not activated.